nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The fields are optional so any combination of them is possible but **at least one** field must be specified.
 * The search is case-insensitive for all fields. e.g. `jANe` will match `Jane`.
 * Elderly specific fields will not be searched for in the volunteer list and vice versa.
   * `find r/HIGH` will show all volunteers since volunteers do not contain risk level field.
   * `find mt/cpr, basic` will show all elderly since elderly do not contain medical qualifications field.
 * `[n/NAME]` `[ic/NRIC]` `[p/PHONE_NUMBER]` `[e/EMAIL]` `[a/ADDRESS]` `[t/TAG]` need not be specified in full e.g. `Joh` for the `n/NAME` field will match `John` and `John Doe`.
   * Such fields can contain any value but cannot be empty.
 * `[r/RISK_LEVEL]`, `[bd/BIRTH_DATE]`, `[re/REGION]` and `[dr/AVAILABLE_DATE_START, AVAILABLE_DATE_END]` are required to be fully specified.
   * Such fields have to be valid.
-* For `[dr/AVAILABLE_DATE_START, AVAILABLE_DATE_END]` date ranges that starts before or equal to `AVAILABLE_DATE_START` and ends after or equal to `AVAILABLE_DATE_END` will match.
+* `[dr/AVAILABLE_DATE_START, AVAILABLE_DATE_END]` will find any date range that contains the specified range
+  * People with no dates will be found because having no dates means that they are available all the time.
 * For `[mt/MEDICAL_QUALIFICATIONS]` you can either specify just the type e.g. `mt/cpr` or the type and its level separated by comma e.g. `mt/cpr, basic`.
     * The type need not be specified in full so it can contain any non-empty value.
     * Qualification level needs to be fully specified if present.

 Examples:

-* `find t/experienced p/1234567 e/betsycrowe@example.com a/Newgate Estate`
-* `find n/John Wick e/johnwick@example.com a/New York p/1234561 ic/T1254567D re/north r/low t/funny dr/2023-04-01,2023-04-15`
+* `find n/john` finds all volunteers or elderly whose name contains `john`.
+* `find re/NORTH t/lonely` finds all volunteers or elderly who has the region `NORTH` and tag containing `lonely`.

 ---------------------------------------